SaaS Expert

 Demo questions

-• How are job matches selected, reviewed, approved, documented, and changed over time?
+• How are job matches reviewed, scored, adjusted, and documented?

 Contract red flags